ahcreative/-MapReduce-Search-Engine/README.md

 6. **Saving Preprocessed Data:** The preprocessed data is saved to a new CSV file for further processing.

-Sure, I've added the `reducer3.py` file to the README.

 # Part 2 Mapper and Reducer

-This repository contains Python scripts for implementing the Map-Reduce approach for creating an inverted index.
+This part contains Python scripts for implementing the Map-Reduce approach for creating an inverted index.
 The inverted index is a data structure used in information retrieval systems to facilitate efficient text search operations.

 ## Overview